Data-Driven Denoising of Stationary Accelerometer Signals: Analysis and Results

 \subsection{Experimental Assessment}

 Unlike the simulated dataset, error sources in the experimental setup are sensor-specific, and tradeoff between them cannot be modified.
-Here, noisy samples are given by a consumer-grade smartphone sensor, whose readings are submerged in lower levels of stochastic noise but higher bias levels, as smartphones can be prone to mechanical shocks that impair the orthogonality of the sensor axes. \\ In contrast, the GT references are taken from a high-end sensor, whose accurate measurements are characterized by significantly lower noise levels \cite{shurin2022autonomous}.
+Here, noisy samples are given by a consumer-grade smartphone sensor, whose readings are submerged in lower levels of stochastic noise but higher bias levels, as smartphones can be prone to mechanical shocks that impair the orthogonality of the sensor axes.
+In contrast, the GT references are taken from a high-end sensor, whose accurate measurements are characterized by significantly lower noise levels \cite{shurin2022autonomous}.
 In other words, the generalization task here is to find an approximation function that mimics best the GT sensor.

-Similarly to before, Figure~\ref{f:real_recon} compares the denoising capabilities of each model, as the optimization task is to minimize dissimilarity between the model estimates and GT.
+Similarly to before, Fig.~\ref{f:real_recon} compares the denoising capabilities of each model, as the optimization task is to minimize dissimilarity between the model estimates and GT.

-When compared to the simulated dataset, noise regime (bubbles) exhibits more bias but less stochastic noise, as fluctuations are smaller.
+When compared to the simulated dataset, noise (bubbles) exhibits more bias but less stochastic noise, as fluctuations are smaller.
 Here as well, the learning-based algorithms lay significantly closer to GT measurements, outperforming the SP-based models which lay in the vicinity of the noisy measurements.
-It is not unusual however, as conventional filters may excel at spatial filtering, but in the absence of a calibration process, constant biases remain unfiltered.\\ Table \ref{t:real_comparison} summarizes the models reconstruction errors when computed across the entire experimental test-set.
+It is not unusual however, as conventional filters may excel at spatial filtering, but in the absence of a calibration process, constant biases remain unfiltered.
+Table \ref{t:real_comparison} summarizes the models reconstruction errors when computed across the entire experimental test-set.

 Once again, the kNN model demonstrates superiority among all models, as its relative absolute error reduces error by an order of magnitude, as given by the suppression ratio